Jtheme/P_R22VOID/Content/UltraDynamicSky/Blueprints/README.txt

 -----
 USING WEATHER WITH SEQUENCER
 -----
-Here are some tips for how the weather system can be animated using sequencer.>• To animate the current weather state manually using sequencer, you'll want to use the Manual Weather State, keyframing the variables in that category.
-To enable the Manual Weather State, clear the Weather variable in Basic Controls, so that no weather preset is selected.
-• To animate cloud movement in a way that will play back the same every time: First, set Cloud Speed Multiplier to 0 on UDW.
+Here are some tips for how the weather system can be animated using sequencer.Keyframing the Weather State>To animate the current weather state manually using sequencer, you'll want to use the Manual Weather State, keyframing the variables in that category.
+To enable the Manual Weather State, clear the Weather variable in Basic Controls, so that no weather preset is selected.Keyframing the Material Effects>If you're keyframing the Material Wetness, Material Snow Coverage, or Material Dust Coverage directly, you'll need to make one change to have those keyframes work the same at runtime as they do in your sequence.
+In the Material Effects category, disable "Material Effects Take Time To Change".
+This will make it so at runtime the material effects show exactly as they're keyframed at each frame, instead of changing gradually with weather state.Keyframing Cloud Movement>To animate cloud movement in a way that will play back the same every time: First, set Cloud Speed Multiplier to 0 on UDW.
 Then, turn off Randomize Cloud Formation On Run, in Cloud Movement on UDS.
-Then in Sequencer, animate the Cloud Phase variable on UDS.
-This will allow directly controlling cloud movement with keyframes.
-• When previewing a sequence that contains rain/snow/dust, note that the particles will not be visible during the playback preview in editor.
-This is just a limitation of sequencer's preview.
-It's unfortunate, but as of now there is no workaround.
-To test how particles are looking at a specific place in the animation, pause the playback there and the particles should resume.
-• Lightning flashes, being animated by blueprint logic, will not be visible when previewing sequences either, though they will be visible if rendering a sequence or running one in game.
-If you want direct control over the timing of lightning flashes in your animation, disable Spawn Lightning Flashes on UDW, and run the UDW function Flash Lightning using an event track on your sequence.
+Then in Sequencer, keyframe the Cloud Phase variable on UDS.
+This will allow directly controlling cloud movement with key frames.Weather Particles in Sequence Editor>When previewing a sequence where UDW is bound to the sequence, note that the weather particles will not be visible during the playback preview in editor.
+This is just a limitation of sequencer's preview, not something which will be present at runtime/in a render.
+It's because the only way the sequence editor has to update bound blueprints is by re-running their construction script, which restarts niagara components.
+To test how particles are looking at a specific place in the animation, pause the playback there and the particles should resume.Keyfram ing a Lightning Flash>Lightning flashes, being animated by blueprint logic, will not be visible when previewing sequences, though they will be visible if rendering a sequence or running one in game.
+If you want direct control over the timing of lightning flashes in your animation, disable Spawn Lightning Flashes on UDW, and run the UDW function Flash Lightning using a trigger event track on your sequence.
 The Flash Lightning function also has inputs for providing a custom location for the lightning flash.
-With all of this together, you can animate lightning to flash at the specific time and place in the animation that you want.
+Note the location it takes should be the place the bolt starts, so it should be up at the height of the clouds.Rendering a Movie>Just as with keyframing things on UDS, take note of the Project Mode setting on UDS, if you need to render a movie for offline playback.
+Change that setting on UDS to "Cinematic / Offline", to force max quality for the sky rendering and force both blueprints to update completely every frame at runtime.
 -----
 MATERIAL EFFECTS FOR SPECIAL CASES
 -----